 Apply your favorite shaving lotion or cream.
 Use a shave brush, which creates a thicker and richer lather which will further allow your skin to exfoliate.

 Shaving is an art.
 So when starting to use a safety razor for the first time, your focus should be on going slowly.
-If you cut yourself, don’t blame the blade but instead take it as feedback you should shave more slowly and carefully.
+If you cut yourself, don’t blame the blade but instead take it as feedback that you should shave more slowly and carefully.

 Maintain a 30-45 degree angle between the blade and your skin.
 At this angle, the rounded head and tip of the blade should rest easily against your skin.
 This will give you control and also allow the weight of the handle to guide the razor.
-Do not hold the blade perpendicular to to your skin and drag.
+Do not hold the blade perpendicular to your skin and drag.
 This will result in a lot more than just hair coming off on your blade!

 Use short gentle strokes as you shave, rather than dragging the razor across a large section of your skin.
 Shave along with the grain of your hair and not against it for your first pass.
-Take extra care for all those hard to reach spots on your neck line.
+Take extra care for all those hard to reach spots on your neckline.
 For the legs, go carefully around your ankles and behind the knees.

 Don’t apply pressure when shaving.
 A safety razor blade is sharp enough to do the job on its own, so only a light touch is needed.
 If your skin isn’t too sensitive you can reapply your shaving cream and go for another round to get any spots you may have missed.
 You can also shave across or against the grain of your hair this time but remember, a slow and steady shaving experience will give you that silky smooth shave you desire.